bitwarden/contributing-docs/docs/docs/server/sso/local.md

 ## Configure IdP

-1. Open your local web vault and navigate to your organization → Manage → Single Sign-On
+1. Open your local web vault and navigate to your organization → Settings → Single Sign-On

 2. Tick the "Allow SSO authentication" box

+3. Come up with and enter an SSO Identifier

-3. Select "SAML 2.0" as the SSO type.
+4. Select "SAML 2.0" as the SSO type.
 Don't save or exit this page yet, you'll need to come back to it later

-4. Open a new terminal and navigate to the `dev` folder in your server repository, e.g.
+5. Open a new terminal and navigate to the `dev` folder in your server repository, e.g.

     ```bash
     cd ~/Projects/server/dev
     ```

-5. Open your `.env` file and set the following environment variables, based on the "SP Entity ID" and "Assertion Consumer Service (ACS) URL" values on the web vault SSO configuration page:
+6. Open your `.env` file and set the following environment variables, based on the "SP Entity ID" and "Assertion Consumer Service (ACS) URL" values on the web vault SSO configuration page:

     ```bash